Page elements tags for layouts

 - id – (Required) A unique name, with letters and numbers only.

-- class - (Optional) Common class names are 'navbar,' 'header,' 'main,' 'sidebar,' and 'footer.'
-If you switch templates later, these names help Blogger determine how best to transfer over your content.
-However, you can use different names, if you like.
+- class – (Optional) Common class names are “navbar,” “header,” “main,” “sidebar,” and “footer.”
+If you change templates later, these names help Blogger determine how to transfer your content.

 - growth – (Optional) Can be 'horizontal' or 'vertical,' with 'vertical' as the default.
 This determines whether widgets within this section are arranged side-by-side or stacked.